mattbatman/biblical/src/content/post/genesis.md

 * [Genesis 6:1-6:4](#GEN6V1) God's sons mated with women.
 Who, or what, were God's sons?
 * [Genesis 6:4](#GEN6V4) Nephilim.
 * [Genesis 7:2](#GEN7V2) This is the numbers of animals for Noah's Ark.
 I think just remember two of every animal from this story as a kid.
 Was is a clean animal?
+* [Genesis 9:1-4](#GEN9V1) It seems like people were supposed to be vegetarians before the flood, but were permitted to eat animals after the flood.
+* [Genesis 9:6](#GEN9V6) It seems a curse was placed, that any man who kills another will be killed.
+* [Genesis 9:12-17](#GEN9V12) God created rainbows as a reminder to himself not to kill every living creature on the Earth via flood again.
+* [Genesis 9:20-28](#GEN9V20) Where is Noah's sense of personal accountability?
+How was this the only redeeming man at the time of the flood?
+It seems drastic to curse the lineage of your own son because you got drunk and passed out naked.

 ## World English Bible Text